littlecrakage/gmail-cleaning-helper/README.md

 ## Features

-- **Sender analysis** - See how many emails each sender has sent, then act on them
+- **Sender analysis** - Scan emails, rank senders by count, then act on them (delete / trash / mark read).
+Results are cached locally so large scans don't need to be repeated.
 - **Search & bulk action** - Use any Gmail search query, then delete / trash / mark read
 - **Label listing** - View all your Gmail labels and their IDs
 - **Inbox stats** - Total messages, threads, and email address
+- **Clear sender cache** - Force a fresh scan on next run

 ## Setup